semaphoreci/docs/docs/examples/heroku-deployment.md

 ### Define the deployment pipeline

-Finally let's define what happens in our `heroku.yml` pipeline:
+Finally, let's define what happens in our `heroku.yml` pipeline:

 ``` yaml
 # .semaphore/heroku.yml